tiny-dancer/notes/delivering-value.md

 ##### Person Delivery Culture and Habits

 This is the most important item for 2 primary reasons.

+1: Companies Human and team improvement

-1: one could engineer the most efficient delivery system possible, but if they don't
+2: one could engineer the most efficient delivery system possible, but if they don't know how to utilize it nothing will change.
+Even more likely, the delivery system will digress as people fall back to what is more comfortable.

 ##### Why It Matters

 ##### Methodologies